 A landlord from Hull has been handed a fine totalling £1200 after it was revealed the flats he was renting to tenants were ‘dangerous’.

-An investigation by Hull City Council's private housing environmental health service found a number of serious faults in the home owned by Mr Matthew James, including inadequate lighting for the internal fire escape and a poorly maintained automatic fire detection system.
+An investigation by Hull City Council's private housing environmental health service found a number of serious faults in the home, including inadequate lighting for the internal fire escape and a poorly maintained automatic fire detection system.

-Hull Magistrates Court heard the council had made numerous requests for remedial work to be carried out on the property, but when the work had still not been done after 27 days, the council decided to prosecute James.
+Hull Magistrates Court heard the council had made numerous requests for remedial work to be carried out on the property, but when the work had still not been done after 27 days, the council decided to prosecute the landlord.

 Councillor John Black, portfolio holder for housing and infrastructure, said: "We take our responsibilities to both tenants and landlords very seriously.
 We have a constructive working relationship with the local and national landlord associations and operate an Accredited Landlords Scheme.